 Addressing the tough issues and alarming statistics for STD’s and teen pregnancy in Lea County, MyPower has worked closely with the Hobbs Municipal Schools (HMS) to implement major changes in the sex education program for 7th – 10th graders.
 This change to Abstinence PLUS information, evidenced-based programs was exciting news for the Hobbs community.
 Science and health teachers teach factual information, and parents can choose to “opt-out” their children from the program.
 MyPower advocated for this change and commends the HMS Board for implementing the new policy.

 MyPower’s Mentoring Circles offer 5th grade girls a 12-week structured empowerment and self-esteem program through our spring MyPower Circles.
 Sessions are held once a week for 2 1⁄2 hours after school.
 The program was customized from well researched programs proven to help girls make good choices, set goals, succeed academically, and avoid teen pregnancy.
 We address issues in a straight-forward and relevant manner.
 Healthy snacks, crafts, and T-shirts are included for all the girls.
-We have 90% student participation in eight elementary schools.
+We have 75% student participation in nine elementary schools.

 MyPower Leadership Camps are exciting day camps for girls entering 6th-9th grades.
 These camps instill academic and social skills in a dynamic and entertaining setting!
 Local teachers, community leaders, and university students work as facilitators.
 Middle school girls can look forward to fun and fulfilling learning experiences, free MyPower T-shirts, games, academic, and skill-building activities.
 The camps are held in late summer on the Hobbs High School Campus.